-Bene-Bac® Plus Pet Gel & Powder — Tips on How and When to Use
+Bene-Bac® Plus — Tips on How and When to Use

 - Mammals, birds, or reptiles with diarrhea lose bacteria from their GI tract because of the rapid passing of fluids.
 Reinoculation can help to speed recovery.

-- Antibiotics kill not only the bad bugs but the good ones.
-Give Bene-Bac® Plus once or twice per day (if giving twice split the daily recommended amount.)
+- Antibiotics kill not only the bad bugs but also the good ones.
+Give Bene-Bac® Plus once or twice per day.
+(If giving twice, split the daily recommended amount.)
 Do not give at the same time as the antibiotic, but generally an hour to two hours before.
 For birds, it is best to consult your veterinarian as it is possible to cause crop overgrowth with overdose.

 - When changing food, give Bene-Bac® Plus the day before, on the day of change, and on the following day.
 It is recommended that a day is skipped after the last day and then a final amount given.

 - If a dog is going to training classes, give Bene-Bac® Plus the day before and then the morning of the classes.

 - If going to the grooming parlor, follow the above recommendation.